TN1ck/onion-loader/README.md

 # onion-loader
-A custom yaml-loader that uses yaml-markdown to load yaml-files
+A custom yaml-loader that uses yaml-markdown to load yaml-files.